Church of Azazel > Beliefs & principles > Rising Gods

 Nevertheless, the occult traditions clearly do contain wisdom that has had a major shaping influence on today's world.
 Even their weaknesses can be seen as an over-reaching of their strengths.

 So it makes sense to include the "Lucifer" of many modern Western occultists in our pantheon.
 But, in our rituals, we need some way to distinguish the "Lucifer" of non-Satanist occultists from "Lucifer" as an aspect of Satan.
-Since many Luciferians sharply distinguish "Lucifer" from "Satan" but at the same time do associate "Lucifer" with "Sophia," we will use the name "Lucifer-of-Sophia" to refer to the Muse of occultism, esoteric spirituality, and religious innovation.
+Since many neo-Gnostics sharply distinguish "Lucifer" from "Satan" but at the same time do associate "Lucifer" with "Sophia," we will use the name "Lucifer-of-Sophia" to refer to the Muse of occultism, esoteric spirituality, and religious innovation.
 (On the other hand, we will refer to our other "Lucifer," the Air elemental aspect of Satan/Azazel, as "Lucifer-Azazel.")

+Lucifer-of-Sophia can also be thought of as a muse of enlightened, non-dogmatic forms of spirituality in general, not just occultism.
 Just as ancient Gnosticism was far more individualistic than ancient Christianity, so too modern Luciferianism is a highly individualistic form of spirituality.
 Therefore, Lucifer-of-Sophia can be seen as a muse of individualistic spirituality and the appreciation of religious diversity.

 4. Criteria for inclusion among the "rising Gods"